shantel-martinez/shantel-martinez.github.io/research.md

 > If you've lived in the northeast for a summer, you know how much it can rain in Jul/Aug.
 My research is looking at what types of fully mature wheat seeds will or will not germinate during a rain event.
 Hint: we don't want seeds to germinate if we want to make flour later

 ### The Full Story
-Before we can get knees deep into the genetics of my favorite trait, we need to understand the basics of what preharvest sprouting even is:
+Before we can get knees deep into the genetics of my favorite trait / preharvest sprouting, lets paint the background picture of what typically goes on at the farm and within a wheat seed:

 When a seed in unable to germinate, even under favorable conditions, the seed is considered dormant.
 There are times when we want a seed to germinate, and times when we do not want seeds to germinate, and dormancy helps the latter.
 A wheat seed reaches its highest level of dormancy at physiological maturity (PM).
 Dormancy can be lost over a period of time, called after-ripening.

 Shifting gears to a wheat farm: Once the entire field of wheat has uniformly matured (the plant is yellow and dry), farmers go out with a combine to harvest the wheat seeds from the dried up plant (typically a couple weeks after physiological maturity).
 The wheat is then sent off to be milled into flour, and bake into your favorite bread, cake, or cookie.

 #### PREHARVEST SPROUTING
-If the wheat has already reached maturity and a rain event were to occur before the farmers could harvest/combine the field, the wheat seeds may sprout, causing **preharvest sprouting** (PHS).
-When seeds sprout, they break down those beautifully long starch chains for energy to begin the germination process.
+If the wheat has already reached that beautiful golden color defining maturity and a rain event were to occur before the farmers could harvest/combine the field, the wheat seeds may germinate (or sprout), causing **preharvest sprouting** (PHS).
+When seeds sprout, they break down long starch chains that were stored in the seed to be used up for energy when the seed needed to begin the germination process.
 A key enzyme that helps break down the starch is a-amylase.
-And as we can imagine, broken down starch can lead to a very poor quality bread, cake, or cookie products.
-Typically when a wheat farm succumbs to preharvest sprouting, they either
+And broken down starch in flour will lead to very poor quality bread, cake, or cookie products.
+Typically when a wheat farm succumbs to bad preharvest sprouting,
-**a)** have to sell their grain for feed because it no longer can be used for food (losing food)
+**a)** they may have to sell their grain for feed because it no longer can be used for food (losing food resources)
-**b)** can only sell the wheat for a reduced price, because the quality is too low for industry standards (losing $$$)
+**b)** this also is tied to having to sell the wheat for a reduced price, because the quality is too low for industry standards (losing $$$)

 ![PHS](https://github.com/shantel-martinez/Lab_Resources/blob/master/example_img/PHS.jpg?raw=true)